 Some other conditions that can cause incontinence in senior dogs include diabetes, liver or kidney disease, cancers or polyps in the urinary tract and bladder stones.

 Incontinence can also be due to many other factors related to old age, such as the decline of the dog's muscles and nerves.
 This can be managed through medication or surgery but ultimately it can also be a problem that has to be dealt with on a daily basis for the rest of your pet's life.

 Managing Incontinence in Senior Dogs

-Around 90% of incontinence in dogs cases can be treated or managed with medications.
-However, if the treatment is not successful after several attempts, then you'll simply need to accommodate your pet and his condition, and make your dog comfortable.
+Around 90% of dog incontinence cases can be treated or managed with medications.
+However, if the treatment is not successful after several attempts, then you'll simply need to accommodate your pet and this condition, and make your dog comfortable.

 Dogs with incontinence usually have to go to the bathroom often and they might have accidents because they can’t hold it for a long time.
 Installing a dog door can be helpful because it can provide your pooch with a non-stop access to the bathroom.